 Creative types often enjoy the satisfaction of becoming a fabricator.
 If you are good at figuring things out, engineering may be for you.
 If working with your hands is your thing, consider becoming a machinist.
 Those with perfectionist qualities may fit well in quality control.

-Most positions need good communication and math skills.
-We know that can sound discouraging to some people who’d be a good fit in fabrication, so here’s an explanation of what we mean.
+Most positions require good communication and math skills.
+We know that can sound discouraging to some people who’d be a good fit for fabrication, so here’s an explanation of what we mean.

-The Role of Good Communications in Metal Fabrication
+The Role of Good Communication in Metal Fabrication

 There are many layers of communication in the metal fabrication industry and the ability to communicate clearly is critical.
 For example, there are communications between: